Skip to main content

 • evidence of involvement of staff with the relevant pedagogical skills

-Impact, dissemination and sustainability - (maximum score 25)
+Impact - (maximum score 25)

 The project proposal should provide: